How to Create a Workflow Diagram: Examples & Free Templates

 What Is a Workflow Diagram?

-A workflow diagram lets you map all the activities of a business process or project in one flow chart so you can easily visualize workflows.
-Workflow diagrams are commonly used for project planning, business process mapping and business process modeling, but they can have other applications in industries like manufacturing and engineering.
+A workflow diagram lets teams map all the activities of a business process or project in one flow chart to easily visualize workflows.
+Workflow diagrams are commonly used for project planning, business process mapping and workflow analysis, but they have other applications.
+A workflow diagram has many names and is also referred to as a workflow chart, process flowchart, business process diagram or process workflow diagram.

-Creating a workflow diagram is just the first step toward business process improvement.
-ProjectManager is online work management software that goes beyond workflow diagrams by letting you create automated workflows to eliminate busy work and accelerate your team’s productivity.
-Plus, you can build fully-fledged project plans on Gantt charts, kanban boards, task lists and more.
+Creating a workflow diagram is the first step toward business process improvement.
+ProjectManager is online work management software that goes beyond workflow diagrams by letting you create automated workflows to eliminate busy work and accelerate productivity.
+Plus, teams can build project plans on Gantt charts, kanban boards, task lists and more.
 Get started today for free.

 ProjectManager's kanban board